-Effective January 1, 2007, we adopted the provisions of FASB Interpretation No. 48 ("FIN No. 48"), "Accounting for Uncertainty in Income Taxes", an interpretation of FASB Statement No. 109.
-FIN No. 48 requires that the effects of a tax position be recognized in the financial statements only if, as of the reporting date, it is "more likely than not" to be sustained based solely on its technical merits.
+Effective January 1, 2007, we adopted the provisions of FASB Interpretation No. 48 ("FIN 48"), "Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109".
+FIN 48 requires that the effects of a tax position be recognized in the financial statements only if, as of the reporting date, it is "more likely than not" to be sustained based solely on its technical merits.
 In making this assessment, a company must assume that the taxing authority will examine the tax position and have full knowledge of all relevant information.
-As a result, we recognized a \$442,000 decrease in the liability for unrecognized tax benefits, which was accounted for as a cumulative-effect adjustment to the January 1, 2007 balance of partners' capital.
-The adjustment reflects the difference between the net amount of liabilities recognized in our consolidated statement of financial position prior to the application of FIN No. 48 and the net amount of liabilities recognized as a result of applying the provisions of FIN No. 48.
+As a result of adopting FIN 48, we recognized a \$442,000 decrease in the liability for unrecognized tax benefits, which was accounted for as a cumulative-effect adjustment to the January 1, 2007 balance of partners' capital.
+The adjustment reflects the difference between the net amount of liabilities recognized in our consolidated statement of financial position prior to the application of FIN 48 and the net amount of liabilities recognized as a result of applying the provisions of FIN 48.
 As of January 1, 2007, the balance of unrecognized tax benefits was \$17.9 million.
-There have been no material changes to this balance during the first quarter of 2007.
+There have been no material changes to this balance during the first half of 2007.
 All unrecognized tax benefits, if recognized, would be recorded in the income tax provision and affect the effective tax rate.

 Interest and penalties, if any, relating to tax positions are recorded in income tax expense on the consolidated statements of income.
-The total amount of accrued interest recorded on the consolidated statement of financial condition as of January 1, 2007, the date of adoption of FIN No. 48, is \$1.7 million.
+The total amount of accrued interest recorded on the consolidated statement of financial condition as of January 1, 2007, the date of adoption of FIN 48, is \$1.7 million.
 There were no accrued penalties as of January 1, 2007.

-The company is no longer subject to U.S federal, or state and local income tax examinations by tax authorities for years before 2003.
-The Internal Revenue Service ("IRS") commenced an examination of our domestic corporate subsidiaries' federal tax returns for 2003 and 2004 in the second quarter of 2006 that is anticipated to be completed within 12 months.
-In addition, an examination of the partnership's New York City tax returns for 2003 through 2005 will commence in the second quarter of 2007.
-Subject to the results of the examinations, the statute of limitations will expire for the tax year 2003 resulting in the possible recognition of previously established unrecognized tax benefits of approximately \$7.5 million over the next 12 months.
+The company is no longer subject to U.S federal, or state and local income tax examinations by tax authorities for any year prior to 2003.
+The Internal Revenue Service ("IRS") commenced an examination of our domestic corporate subsidiaries' federal tax returns for 2003 and 2004 in the second quarter of 2006 that is anticipated to be completed in early 2008.
+In addition, an examination of AllianceBernstein's New York City tax returns for 2003 through 2005 commenced in the second quarter of 2007.
+Subject to the results of the examinations for the tax year 2003, the possible recognition of previously established unrecognized tax benefits of approximately \$7.5 million over the next 12 months could occur.